 Flower City Mamas

-What I needed was exposure to other women who were going through the same thing at the same time.
+What I needed was to connect with other women who were going through the same thing at the same time.
 So, after three months, I reached out to other new mothers.
-I created Flower City Mamas — a group on Meetup for first-time mothers whose babies were born in 2012, like my son.
-I figured that if I could meet ten other new mothers, we could find our tribe and support each other.
+I created Flower City Mamas — a group on Meetup for first-time moms whose babies were born in 2012, like my son.
+I figured if I could meet ten other new mothers, we could create our own village and support each other.
 At our peak, we were 100 mothers strong.

 It was a whole new world.